Breakfast Stuffed Bell Peppers

 Instructions

-- Remove the sausage from the package and chop into small pieces.
+- Preheat your oven to 350 degrees Fahrenheit.
+Remove the sausage from the package and chop it into small pieces.
 (Note: you may peel off the casing, if you'd like.)
 Add the sausage and onion to a large skillet over medium-high heat.
 Cook until the onion is soft and the sausage is cooked through, breaking up the sausage with a wooden spoon as it cooks.
 Add the garlic and potatoes to the pan and cook, stirring occasionally, until the potatoes are soft, about 15 minutes.
-Season to taste with sea salt and pepper.10 ounce package Grimm's Breakfast Sausages, 1 medium onion, 3 cloves garlic, 2 potatoes, sea salt and pepper
+Season to taste with sea salt and pepper.10 ounce breakfast sausages, 1 medium onion, 3 cloves garlic, 2 potatoes, sea salt and pepper

 - Arrange the bell pepper halves in a casserole dish.
 Divide the sausage hash between the bell peppers, pressing it firmly down.
 Carefully crack an egg into each pepper.
-Pour a cup of water into the casserole dish and cover with aluminumĀ foil.8 large eggs, 4 bell peppers
+Pour a cup of water into the casserole dish and cover with aluminum foil.8 large eggs, 4 bell peppers

 - Bake in the oven for 18-20 minutes, or until the eggs are soft set.
 Serve right away.